SESL logo light

 }

-The engine attaches metrics and configuration details under the _sesl key on the
+The engine attaches execution metrics and configuration details under the reserved _sesl key of the facts mapping.
+This information is useful for diagnostics, performance tuning, and understanding how the engine processed your model.

 _sesl: